ayman-belarbi/cv-facile/README.md

 - Access the API at `http://localhost:8000`

 ### Database
+- MySQL database named 'easycv'
 - Import the database schema from `database/easycv.sql`
-- Configure your database connection in `backend/.env`

 ## Contributing